A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses: Simulation studies

-As mentioned above, our goal is to assess model fitting in the presence of censoring and missingness.
-In this case, we simulate the spatial structure using grids of sizes $3$, $4$, and $5$, resulting in a total of $n_1 = 9$, $n_2 = 16$, and $n_3 = 25$ vertices (regions), respectively.
-When estimating both the spatial and temporal structures, we simulate the latter, considering the number of temporal observations to be the same as the number of regions, that is, $T_1 = 9$, $T_2 = 16$, $T_3 = 25$.
-This gives us the total number of observations of $N_i = n_i \times T_i$ for $ i = 1,2, 3$.

-Regarding the comparison criteria, we calculated (i) the length of the $95\%$ credible interval and (ii) the coverage probability for each parameter.
+As mentioned above, our goal here is to assess model fitting in the presence of censoring and missingness.
+For comparison purposes, we calculated (i) the length of the $95\%$ credible interval and (ii) the coverage probability for each parameter.
 The first was computed as the difference between the upper and lower credible interval limits for each simulation; these limits were obtained as the $2.5\%$ and $97.5\%$ percentiles of the posterior distribution sample in each simulation.
 The second was computed as the proportion of simulations in which the true parameter was within the credible interval limits.
 Concerning the DAGAR correlation, Figure \ref{estcens15} and Table \ref{tabcens15covpar} present the distribution of the 300 interval lengths and coverage probabilities for the variance structure parameters obtained using the NST-CLG model, LOD, and LOD/2 methods under a censoring level of $15\%$ and a missingness rate of $5\%$.
-The corresponding distribution of the interval lengths for the mean structural parameters is shown in Figure S.4.1 of the Supplementary Material.
-Additional results for the mean and covariance parameters under $35\%$ censoring and $5\%$ missingness are provided in Figures S.4.2 and S.4.3, as well as in Tables S.4.1, S.4.2, and S.4.3 of the Supplementary Material.
-With respect to the SAR process, Tables S.4.4 and S.4.5, and Figures S.4.4 and S.4.6 of the Supplementary Material show the distribution of lengths and coverage probabilities for the mean parameters under both censoring scenarios.
-On the other hand, Tables S.4.6 and S.4.7, and Figures S.4.5 and S.4.7 of the Supplementary Material, show these measures for the covariance parameters.
+The corresponding distribution of the interval lengths for the mean structure parameters is shown in Figure S.3.1.
+Additional results for the mean and covariance parameters under $35\%$ censoring and $5\%$ missingness are provided in Figures S.3.2 and S.3.3, as well as in Tables S.3.1, S.3.2, and S.3.3.
+With respect to the SAR process, Tables S.3.4 and S.3.5, and Figures S.3.4 and S.3.6 show the distribution of lengths and coverage probabilities for the mean parameters under both censoring scenarios.
+On the other hand, Tables S.3.6 and S.3.7, and Figures S.3.5 and S.3.7, show these measures for the covariance parameters.